Paths to Robust Exoplanet Science Yield Margin for the Habitable Worlds Observatory: Budgeting for uncertainties with science margin

 As originally shown by Ref.~\citenum{stark2014} and later verified by Ref.~\citenum{stark2019} with updated fidelity, EEC yield decreases relatively gracefully with degradations in most parameters.
 For the LUVOIR-B baseline parameters, yield is only moderately sensitive to throughput-related terms (scaling roughly to the $\sim$0.37 power\cite{stark2019}); a relatively large factor of two reduction in effective throughput would only reduce yield by $\sim$25\%, though it would increase exposure times by roughly a factor of two.
 Assuming a noise floor independent of raw contrast, LUVOIR-B was also very insensitive to raw contrast (scaling as raw contrast to the $\sim$-0.07 power\cite{stark2019}); a factor of two degradation in raw contrast would only reduce yield by $\sim$5\%.
 To first order, assuming the noise floor isn't coupled to raw contrast, degradations in these quantities slow the progress of observing the full target list, but don't limit the boundaries of accessible targets (indicated by the red dashed lines shown in Figure \ref{fig:target_list}).
 Because this can be partially mitigated by additional survey time, we don't consider these parameters as substantial drivers of performance risk.

 We posit that the astrophysical noise floor, $\Delta{\rm mag_{\rm floor}}$, is a primary driver of performance risk.
-The noise floor is ultimately determined by one of the largest technological ``tall poles:" the ability to precisely estimate the coronagraphic speckle pattern, which may require picometer stability\cite{luvoirfinalreport}.
+The noise floor is ultimately determined by one of the largest technological ``tall poles:" the ability to precisely estimate the coronagraphic speckle pattern, which may require picometer stability\cite{luvoirfinalreport}, very precise wavefront sensing if model-based PSF subtraction is used, or a combination of the two.
 As shown by Fig.~8 in Ref.~\citenum{stark2015}, for $\Delta{\rm mag_{\rm floor}}=26.5$ as assumed in this study, degradations of a factor of two in the flux associated with the noise floor could lead to reductions in EEC yield of $\sim$25\%, on par with throughput factors.
 However, the impacts of the noise floor differ from throughput factors in two important ways.
 The first is that the yield's sensitivity to the noise floor appears to be a ``cliff" (c.f.
 Fig.~8 in Ref.~\citenum{stark2015}), suggesting that additional degradations beyond the initial factor of two become significantly more costly---i.e., it's a slippery slope.

 The second is more fundamental: degradations in the noise floor directly limit the range of accessible targets.
 The horizontal dashed lines in Fig.~\ref{fig:target_list} mark the luminosity at which a 1.4 $R_{\Earth}$ planet at quadrature at the EEID has a flux equal to the astrophysical noise floor.
 This is a rough visual guide.
 In reality, because planets could occupy a range of phase angles, semi-major axes, and radii, the effects of the noise floor can be seen in Fig.~\ref{fig:target_list} as a broad horizontal band that reduces the completeness of targets with luminosities $\gtrsim$2 $L_{\odot}$.
 Therefore, reductions in the noise floor will move this band to lower luminosities, directly removing targets that cannot be accessed in any other way.
 Further, reductions in the noise floor would begin to remove the most Sun-like stars, G type stars, from the target list, substantially affecting the mission's ability to survey for Earth-like planets around Sun-like stars.